Pattaya beach guide

 Although there are water sports and boats available for hire here, they are in small pockets at either end of the beach.
 This makes finding a quiet spot in which to relax much easier.
 The Jomtien beach road which runs alongside has a plethora of shops, restaurants, bars and hotels.

 The sand here in Jomtien is soft and clean and is much more like you would expect to find here in Thailand.

 Whether you are staying in the Jomtien beach area or not? we would highly recommend visiting here during your stay.
 A private taxi from Pattaya central hotels will cost around 250 baht.
 A cheaper alternate is using the Baht bus service which costs only 10 baht per person and runs all the way along Jomtien Beach.

-Naklua beach is situated in north Pattaya around 2 km from the center.
+Naklua beach or otherwise known as Wong Amat Beach is situated in north Pattaya around 2 km from the center.
 This is a very quiet and is extremely popular with families and couples.
 The area is very popular with Russian and German tourists.
 The beach benefits from the sanctuary of truth as it’s backdrop.

 The beach in Naklua is lined with large family resort style hotels, making finding somewhere to refresh yourself difficult.
 A lot of the resorts will not allow non guests to use the facilities, so at the least make sure you have plenty of water with you.

 It is by no coincidence that these large international resorts chose this end of town to build their hotels, of all the beaches that are close to the center of Pattaya, this is by far the most luxurious and the most picture perfect.
 It also boasts one of the best backdrops possible the truly sublime Sanctuary of Truth.